microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

 2. **Create and implement a skill class** inherited from ISkill that executes the skill logic and produces output given a set of input, and acts as a factory object for the skill binding.
 3. **Create and implement a skill binding class** inherited from ISkillBinding that contains input and output variables as well as expose adapter to ease usage by developers.
 4. **Obfuscate files as pre-build step and deobfuscate files at runtime** to deter your skill consumers from tempering or accessing your resource files.
 Note that this part is shown only in this C++/WinRT version of the skill to keep the other C# version simpler.
 Obfuscation is handled as a pre-build step using a dedicated compiled tool (Obfuscator.exe) and deobfuscation is exposed via a simple helper Windows Runtime Component ingested by the skill (DeobfuscationHelper).
-5. **Create a NuGet package** that is dependent on the Microsoft.AI.Skills.SkillInterfacePreview NuGet package that ecapsulates a Windows Runtime Component along its assets so that an app can ingest it.
+5. **Create a NuGet package** that is dependent on the Microsoft.AI.Skills.SkillInterface NuGet package that ecapsulates a Windows Runtime Component along its assets so that an app can ingest it.
 This NuGet package also links to a license and triggers a request for its approval before ingestion.
-6. **Create a set of apps that ingest a custom Windows Vision Skill** to execute sentiment analysis againt images from a camera by binding VideoFrame instances and displaying results by retrieving them from the binding.
+6. **Create a set of apps that ingest a custom AI Skill for Windows** to execute sentiment analysis againt images from a camera by binding VideoFrame instances and displaying results by retrieving them from the binding.
     1. **C# UWP** app with a UI
     2. **C++/WinRT** Desktop console app
     3. **C++ WRL** Desktop console app